 The policy of the College of the Holy Cross allows for the withholding of transcripts and certifications of academic records from any person whose financial obligations to the College are due and/or unpaid.
 Delinquent accounts are referred to credit bureaus and a collection agency.
 If any overdue obligation is referred to an outside agency or to an attorney for collection efforts and/or legal suit, the debt is increased to cover all costs of collection, including interest, penalties, collection agency fees, courts costs, and attorney fees.

 If a student withdraws during the semester, charges will be prorated if the student has been enrolled for less than or equal to 60 percent of the term.
-The refund formula measures the actual number of days enrolled during the semester.
-It is determined by dividing the number of days enrolled by the number of days in the semester including weekends and holidays and excluding Fall Break, Thanksgiving break and Spring break.
-For example, there are 95 eligible calendar days in the 2019 Fall Semester.
-If a student withdraws on the 30th day in the semester, the student’s charges and financial aid will be prorated to reflect that s/he was enrolled for 31.6 percent of the semester (30 divided by 95).
+The refund formula measures the actual number of days enrolled during the semester (and with respect to room and board, the number of days that room and board is offered for the semester which is a shorter period).
+For example, the percentage elapsed in a semester is determined by dividing the number of days enrolled by the number of days in the semester including weekends and holidays and excluding Thanksgiving break or Spring break, if applicable.
+The percentage elapsed in the housing period is determined by dividing the number of days in residence (including having property in the residence hall) by the number of days in the housing period.

 All refunds are calculated and issued from the Office of the Bursar.
 Federal regulations require that the final tuition statement of all withdrawing students be finalized no later than 30 days after the withdrawal date.
 Further information concerning the details of this refund policy may be obtained by contacting the Office of the Bursar.

-If a student’s tuition account is at a credit balance after receipt of all financial aid and payment plan payments, the Office of the Bursar would be able to return excess funds upon receipt of a completed Refund Request Form submitted by the student.
-A credit balance that is a result of a parent loan, (i.e. MEFA Loan or Plus Loan) will be refunded to the parent, or to the student with written permission from the parent.
+If a student’s tuition account is at a credit balance after receipt of all financial aid and payment plan payments, the Bursar Office would be able to return excess funds upon receipt of a written request from the student.
+A credit balance that is a result of a parent payment or a parent loan will be refunded to the parent, or to the student with written permission from the parent.
 A credit balance that is a result of a scholarship or grant or a student loan will be refunded to the student.
-Refunds from 529 disbursements are issued to the student.
-Refunds will not be processed based on anticipated credits.
-The student is encouraged to consult with their parents regarding the completion of this form so that all parties are in agreement with regards to the return of excess funds.
+Refunds from the 529 disbursements are issued to the student.

 The charges made by the College are subject to change at any time by the formal action of the College administration.